BlueBrain/neuromapp/README.md

 	- neuronmapp/coreneuron_1.0

-This directory contains miniapps (C)  about the main behaviour of first release of coreneuron, 2 miniapps are available: kernel and solver
+This directory contains miniapps (C)  about the main behaviour of first release of coreneuron, 3 miniapps are available: kernel and solver

-	 kernel: This miniapp extracts the computation kernel of CoreNeuron, the miniapp focus on the vectorization by the compiler
+	 kernel: This miniapp extracts the computation kernel of CoreNeuron, the miniapp focuses on the vectorization by the compiler
          solver: This miniapp extracts the linear algbra solver of CoreNeuron, the Hines solver (similar to Thomas Solver for 3 bands matrix)

-	 - hello
+	 cstep: It combines the kernel and the solver to mimic a step time of neuron simulator

-This directory provides an example of how could be design a miniapp (C++)
+	 queuing: This miniapp simulates the queueing system of CoreNeuron.

-        - queuing:
+Moreover the hello directory provides informations to create a new miniapp

-This miniapp simulates the queueing system of CoreNeuron.
+	 hello :This directory provides an example of how could be design a miniapp (C++)